 Belgium straddles the border between Germanic and Romance-speaking Europe, and this position is reflected in the country’s political, cultural and linguistic makeup.
 With three major languages spoken under the same roof, what can go wrong?
 Apparently, a lot.
 Unlike other countries in Europe that have successfully forged a united national identity out of multiple linguistic communities (looking at you, Switzerland), Belgium’s linguistic diversity has become a political hot potato in recent years, with divisions over language often pitting different linguistic communities against each other.
 So, what are the languages spoken in Belgium then?

 First off, there’s the Dutch-speaking Flemish community mostly found in the northern region of Flanders.
-They comprise about 60% (6.5 million) of the population.
+They comprise about 60 percent (6.5 million) of the population.
 The language this community speaks, while largely identical to the Dutch spoken in the Netherlands, is called “Belgian-Dutch” by academics and “Flemish” by everyone else.
 Of course, there are differences between Flemish and Standard Dutch — particularly in pronunciation, vocabulary and idioms.
 Still, someone who speaks Dutch shouldn’t have too many problems in Flanders.

 Second on the list of most-spoken languages in Belgium is French.
 The French-speaking community lives in the southern Wallonia region and in the capital, Brussels.
-They make up approximately 40% (4.5 million) of the population.
+They make up approximately 40 percent (4.5 million) of the population.
 Again, despite clear differences in pronunciation and vocabulary, if you learned standard French in France, then you should be able to understand the French-speaking Belgians — you just have to adjust your ears a bit.

 Last but not least is the tiny German-speaking minority found in the eastern regions of the province of Liege (on the border with Germany).
-This forms roughly 1% (75,000) of the population of Belgium.
+This forms roughly 1 percent (75,000) of the population of Belgium.
 Because these regions were only incorporated into Belgium after World War I, the German spoken here is still very similar to the standard German spoken over the border.
 Unlike the other languages spoken in Belgium, Belgian German has had much less time to evolve independently!